thinkcompany/think_dev-standards/development-standards/css.md

 Aside from a base style sheet, which will specify default styles for HTML element types, most selectors should be composed by referencing class names.
 Attribute selectors may also be used, especially with form controls.
 Using IDs in selectors is highly discouraged.

-Class names should follow the HTML coding practices: Assign names to objects based on the function they fulfill rather than what they look like.
-Names should be a single lowercase word.
+Follow the HTML coding practices when creating class names: Assign names to objects based on the function they fulfill rather than what they look like.
+Create names using a single lowercase word.
 In cases where a longer description is needed, separate words using hyphens.

 Refrain from over-qualifying selectors (e.g. body.class) and chaining classes (i.e. .module.variant).
 Avoid using the universal selector (*), the exception being setting box-sizing universally.
 Keep in mind that selectors are parsed from right to left – not left to right – so only be as specific as you need to be in composing a selector.